Zzzax: Powers and abilities

 As a being of pure electricity, Zzzax is able to absorb and generate electrical fields, as well as manipulate nearby equipment.
 It can grow its own intelligence by draining the energy from human brainwaves, thus becoming dependent upon them.
 While incinerating the victim, it would temporarily take on his or her personality traits.
 This extends control to their nervous systems via electric currents.
 Only its foe, the Hulk has proven unaffected by this ability.
 Zzzax's size and strength increases in direct quality for the electricity it needs to feed.
 It is also capable of hovering.
-At the point whereby water - a primary weakness - could short-circuit or evaporate Zzzax before touching it.
+Zzzax is vulnerable to water, which can short-circuit or evaporate it.